 Math Initial Placement

 Initial Placement (IP Initial Placement; the first level of entry into a course.) is designed to select a starting level for each student to ensure the student works at an appropriate level.
 If the IP setting is turned off, the student is directly launched into the SuccessMaker Math default course at the demographic enrollment level selected by the teacher.
-Custom by skills and custom by standards courses created by a teacher do not leverage IP.

 When the IP setting is turned on, the student’s progress is monitored for up to the first 150 exercises during the initial execution of the course and uses that information to place the student at a level that is neither too easy nor too difficult.